ByteXenon/The-Tiny-Lua-Compiler/README.md

 That's fair, most people don't really have to think about compilers in their day jobs.
 However, compilers are all around you, tons of the tools you use are based on concepts borrowed from compilers.

+### Why Lua?

+Lua is a simple programming language that is easy to learn and use.
+It doesn't have complex syntax or a lot of features, which makes it a great language to make a compiler for.

 ### But compilers are scary!